Nothing occurs by itself

 How could any of that possibly be true, pray tell?
 What if it were not?

 zero — timespace — here/now: there/then?

 (holy smokes, Batman, even the Batmobile isn’t fast enough)

-Light escaping; captured at the edge: no edge to everything, but light, what are you doing here?
+Light escaping; captured at the edge; no edge; but light, what are you doing here?

 What is there, but what is?
 Is not existence everything?
-Surely, not two all existences!
+Surely, there are not two all existences!
 Am I not something?

 Existence does not occupy space.
 Some modes of existence are so small they do occupy space and some so very small, that they do not occupy anything at all.
 Some modes of existence are so large that they are empty within, while making space as full as it is.
 Is this dimension(s), hmmm?